bark-ruffalo/scanner/README.md

 ## TODO

 ### High Priority
-- [ ] Complete the Solana launchpad implementation (Virtuals Protocol - Solana):
 - [ ] Add a traditional VC investing launchpad listener (e.g., scraping a website like AngelList or Republic).
 - [ ] Refine and test the Admin page functionality (add/edit/delete launches).
 - [ ] Research other launchpads to integrated with.
 - [ ] Integrate Sentry.

 ### Medium Priority
-- [ ] Enhance LLM analysis to access and incorporate information from external links found in launch descriptions (socials, websites, docs) or custom launchpad-specific URLs.
-Two common functions will be available for this, one that does simple fetching and another that uses the Firecrawl API.
 - [ ] Allow users to submit a URL for a launch to be analyzed and potentially added.
 - [ ] Implement a comment section for each launch (consider a simple backend or a third-party service).
 - [ ] Add like/dislike functionality for launches.